 Like all GE commercial engines, both the GE9X and GE90 are compatible with any approved sustainable aviation fuel (SAF).

-“GE Aviation has a great history and proven track record of powering freighter-dedicated aircraft,” said GE Aviation CEO John Slattery.
+“GE Aerospace has a great history and proven track record of powering freighter-dedicated aircraft,” said GE Aerospace Executive Vice President and Chief Commercial Officer John Slattery.
 “We are proud to continue building our relationship with Qatar Airways and play a significant role in their growth with this order of Boeing 777-8 Freighter and 777 Freighter aircraft.”